 Remember: Taking care of your asthma is an important part of your life.

-A written self-management or Asthma Action Plan is useful for asthma patients.
-The health care provider prepares the plan detailing the adjustments to patient medications based on their asthma symptoms and peak flow meter readings.
-This plan can assist greatly in knowing what to do during an acute increase in symptoms (an acute exacerbation).
-If there is any doubt about what to do during an acute asthma exacerbation, you should contact your healthcare provider.
+A written self-management asthma action plan is useful for asthma patients.
+Health care providers prepare individualized plans detailing adjustments to patient medication based on their asthma symptoms and peak flow meter readings.
+This plan can help you know what to do during an acute increase in symptoms (an acute exacerbation).
+If you ever are in doubt about what to do during an acute asthma exacerbation, you should contact your healthcare provider.

 The use of tobacco in any form is a great health concern.
 Even if you don't smoke, reduce your exposure to secondhand smoke.
 If you use tobacco products, prepare yourself to quit as soon as possible.